pkozuchowski/Apex-Opensource-Library/docs/TestDataBuilder.md

 User[] users = builder.create(new User(LastName = 'Johnson')).getRecords();
 ```

-The builder takes prototype record from `TestDataBuilderFactories`, applies LastName = 'Johnson' on top of it and returns the User.
+The builder takes prototype record from `TestDataDefaults`, applies LastName = 'Johnson' on top of it and returns the User.
 Voila.
 That's it.
 You can override any fields you want easily, or create records instantly using `.insertRecords()` method:

 ```apex